rafabene/rafabene.github.io/about/index.md

 - 2012 – JBCAA – JBoss Certified Application Administrator – EAP 6
 - 2016 - Red Hat Certificate of Expertise in Platform-as-a-Service - Openshift 3
 - 2016 - Red Hat Certificate of Expertise in Containerized Application Development
+- 2016 - Red Hat Certificate of Expertise in Ansible Automation

 ### The early days